 These expenses include the repurchase of treasury stock, repayments, etc and Incomes include cash received against share issuance and borrowings done by the company.

-At the end, Closing Balance of Cash is given.
+In the end, the Closing Balance of Cash is given.

 A cash flow statement tells you if you’re running out of money even when you’re profitable.

-You can also see how your bank loan payments are effects your cash.
+You can also see how your bank loan payments are affecting your cash.

 Thus, it very important for a company to prepare and review Cash Flow Statements.